uri-ocean-robotics/mvp_gui/readme.md

 ## User instruction

 MVP GUI has the following web pages for user to operate the vehicles running mvp framework.
-Please click the link for each page to see detailed instructions.
+Please go to `doc` folder to find the readme for each page to see detailed instructions.